Our top 5 Amazon deals this week - National | Globalnews.ca

 Looking to shop discounts?

 Read on for our top five deals of the week from Amazon Canada.
-Save big on Fykee, MHU, MATKAS and more coveted brand items.
+Save big on Philips, AeroGarden, Zwilling and more coveted brand items.

-Looking for a new straightener?
-This MHU device may be the upgrade you need.
-The floating plates adjust to tension and eliminate snagging and negative ions close the cuticle for shiny, smooth hair.
+Now at a great price, this Philips air purifier works well in bedrooms and small spaces, removing 99.99 per cent of tiny airborne particles.
+It’s also very quiet when on sleep mode, so it won’t disturb you overnight, and there’s an easy colour-ring system that displays air quality in real time.

-Now at an unbeatable price, this top-of-the-line Fykee cordless vacuum is the ultimate household helper.
-It comes equipped with a 180-degree rotation brush head, a front LED design and two attachment heads for hard-to-reach corners and surfaces.
+If you want to try growing herbs indoors for the first time, you can start with this AeroGarden.
+It tells you when to add water, reminds you to add plant food and will even control the grow lights based on your plant’s needs.
+Plant up to six plants including basil, parsley, mint, dill and thyme all at the same time.
+The best part is there is no soil, so it’s mess-free.

 Comments